 banner

-Menstruation Stigma and Cultural Myths
+Confronting Stigma and Myths Around Menstruation

 Menstruation is a natural part of life, yet it's wrapped in stigmas and myths that span cultures across the globe.
 These harmful beliefs not only foster discrimination but also stall progress towards gender equality and better health for women and girls.
 Let's delve into how these stigmas shape our experiences and discuss what can be done to challenge them.